APE-group/hands_on_cobrawap/2025_Florence_CNS2025/README.md

 ## Cobrawap installation

 From now on, we will refer to a root working directory, say `WK_DIR`, and all the paths will then contain in their first part the absolute path to it, say `/path/to/WK_DIR/`.
 Every user has then to replace it with the actual absolute path to `WK_DIR` on his/her laptop/platform.
-To this aim, it can be useful to store such path into an environment variable, and use afterwards:
+To this aim, it can be useful to store such path into an environment variable, and use it afterwards:

 ```
 WK_DIR="/path/to/WK_DIR/"